 “Stand up, lean backwards, rope between your legs, and put both of your hands on the rope.
 Good.
 Smile for the camera!
 And off you go!”
-I force a little smile towards Olivier’s GoPro before I look down upon one of the many magnificent natural pools of the Reunion Island 35 metres below.
-Around me bright green and lush vegetation covering the 80-metre high volcanic cliffs contrasts greatly with the deep blue sky.
+I force a little smile towards Olivier’s GoPro before I look down upon one of the many magnificent natural pools of the Reunion Island 35 meters below.
+Around me bright green and lush vegetation covering the 80-meter high volcanic cliffs contrasts greatly with the deep blue sky.
 Swallows are flying low below me as they hunt for mosquitos in their acrobatic flights just above the water basin.
 The only sound I hear is the roaring waterfall to my left of which I feel the splashes on my wetsuit.
 It is just loud enough to cover up for the sounds of my heartbeat in this adrenalin-packed adventure on which Olivier is taking us in order to uncover the rugged beauty of this lost island in the Indian Ocean.

 In the rainy season (between January and April), the choice is more restricted: from the 25 to 30 canyons usually explored with outfitters (including the world famous Trou de Fer), about 3 to 4 are feasible given water levels, flow rates, and risks of flash floods.

 Today, after his thorough weather and water level check as an experienced mountain guide and former military rescue professional, Olivier is taking us through Sainte Suzanne Intégral.
-Very varied and spectacular, the Sainte Suzanne canyoning adventure starts slightly downstream of the popular swimming spot of Bassin Boeuf and continues into the river for roughly 2 kilometres of exhilarating fun.
+Very varied and spectacular, the Sainte Suzanne canyoning adventure starts slightly downstream of the popular swimming spot of Bassin Boeuf and continues into the river for roughly 2 kilometers of exhilarating fun.

 We descend through a jungle of strangler figs, wild passion fruit lianas and other exotic greeneries before we reach the top of our first abseil.
-Olivier sets up the ropes in full confidence and gives us clear instructions to descend safely along a 20-metre high waterfall using the gear attached to our canyoning harness.
+Olivier sets up the ropes in full confidence and gives us clear instructions to descend safely along a 20-meter high waterfall using the gear attached to our canyoning harness.
 “It is a good warming up”, Olivier states.
 “The technical difficulty of this canyon increases bits by bits”.

 The variety of the canyon keeps surprising us with its fun jumps, natural slides and more abseils and zip lines.
 The setting is simply paradise-like.
 Surrounded by nature, in absence of any other human beings but for our small group we make our way through the stunning landscape observing bright yellow weaver birds and their spherical woven nests above the river.
 “Try this!”, Olivier points to fruits the size of a ping-pong ball.
 “They taste like roses”.
 They do, and happy with a quick sugar boost for a round of flips and dives from the next rock I pick some more as they are abundant all along the river.

-“Anyone for a 9-metre jump?”
+“Anyone for a 9-meter jump?”
 Olivier asks above the next water hole.
-As I am about to freak out by the height of the jump, he points to another spot: “You can also zip line down from 12 metres, or I can lower you with ropes in case you really don’t feel comfortable”.
-He describes to a few brave ones how to keep balance in high jumps by spinning your arms.
+As I am about to freak out by the height of the jump, he points to another spot: “You can also zip line down from 12 meters, or I can lower you with ropes in case you really don’t feel comfortable”.
+He describes to a few brave ones how to keep balance in high jumps by spinning one’s arms.
 “The impact on the surface can damage your lower spine seriously”, he explains.
 “Make sure to enter the water in a straight line with your arms parallel to your body and the palms of your hands along your thighs.”

 Soon, he sets up the zip line for the rest of us, a bit scared of the high jump and thrilled about another fun ride down.
 So thrilled that we actually all climb back up to just do it again!

 Digging into the dry bags for some food and drinks, we are taking a break and some strength before the highlight of Sainte Suzanne Intégral.
 As I sit by the river bank, my eyes follow the seemingly calm stream towards a drop I can only imagine being massive.
 Olivier disappears for a good 20 minutes and he returns with a big smile on his face: “OK, let’s go for the big one!”
-We follow him towards the ledge where the river drops vertically 35 metres below.
+We follow him towards the ledge where the river drops 35 meters below.
 We hook ourselves up to the safety line he has just installed and listen to his instructions carefully.

 “Stand up, lean backwards, rope between your legs, and put both of your hands on the rope.
 Good.
 Smile for the camera!
 And off you go!”
-I force a little smile towards Olivier’s GoPro before I abseil the first 10 metres down.
+I force a little smile towards Olivier’s GoPro before I abseil the first 10 meters down.
 I rotate myself 180 degrees, turning my back to the cliff and facing the drop, take a deep breath, and let go off my hands.
-Yelling in exhilaration I take in this last and impressive 25-metre high slide into the canyon wishing for it to not end quite yet… As I surface and signal that I am all OK, I can only think about all the other canyons to explore on this intense island and cannot repress a huge smile…
+Yelling in exhilaration I take in this last and impressive 25-meter high slide into the canyon wishing for it to not end quite yet… As I surface and signal that I am all OK, I can only think about all the other canyons to explore on this intense island and cannot repress a huge smile…